Chicago Fire vs St Louis City: Where to watch the match online, live stream, TV channels & kick-off time | Goal.com US

 |Soldier Field

-Chicago Fire and St Louis City face off at Soldier Field on May 9.
-The kickoff for the game is set for 8:00 pm Eastern Time (ET), or 5:00 pm Pacific Time (PT).
+Chicago Fire and St Louis City face off on May 13 at Soldier Field.
+Kickoff is set for 1:00 pm Eastern Time (ET), or 10:00 am Pacific Time (PT).

 How to watch Chicago vs St. Louis online - TV channels & live streams